 - William N. Chancellor, American politician, Member of West Virginia State House of Delegates, 1877-78, 1887-88 (1st District 1877-78, Wood County 1887-88)

 - Sullivan D. Chancellor (b.
-1855), American Democrat politician, Sawmill owner; Candidate for Ohio State House of Representatives from Clinton County, 1897
+1855), American Democratic Party politician, Sawmill owner; Candidate for Ohio State House of Representatives from Clinton County, 1897

-- Claude Chancellor, American Democrat politician, Candidate for Missouri State House of Representatives from McDonald County, 1936
+- Claude Chancellor, American Democratic Party politician, Candidate for Missouri State House of Representatives from McDonald County, 1936

 - Kameron Darnel "Kam" Chancellor (b.
 1988), American NFL football strong safety for the Seattle Seahawks